 so im really passionate about music and ive been learning on my own time about music theory in general a lot, and i really want to take the class, but its only offered every other year at my school due to a lack of interest and it just happened to fall on my junior year instead of my senior year, where i have no time to take it within my schedule (my parents wont let me drop my language class). however, i would have time senior year to give myself an extra study hall and self teach, but ive been reading about it a lot and a lot of people seem to think its really arrogant, and that it negatively effects college applications overall. i still have a few months before i need to decide, but im not sure what to do about it because a lot of the advice already online says to only self study if it isnt offered - which is only half true for this particular class.

 I wouldn’t say that.
-I would say that having a rigorous course load and impactful EC’s are more important for college applications, and I wouldn’t advise self studying (which will - in most cases - add zero to your application particularly when there are no corresponding scores, if that takes time from things that are more important.
+I would say that having a rigorous course load and impactful EC’s are more important for college applications, and I wouldn’t advise self studying (which will - in most cases - add zero to your application particularly when there are no corresponding scores) if that takes time from things that are more important.

-Personally, is just take it in college
+Personally, I’d just take it in college

 If you are looking for a moderately competitive school, you want three years of language.
 So they are smart.
 Music theory is not going to be considered a core class.